 Mastcam-Z Co-Investigator and an associate professor for Niels Bohr Institute of the University of Copenhagen

-    Mastcam-Z Co-Investigator and Assistant Professor of Geology at Western Washington University
+Mastcam-Z Co-Investigator and Associate Professor of Planetary Science for Western Washington University

 Mat Kaplan attended a meeting of the science team for the zoom lens camera that will be atop the Mars 2020 rover mast.
 Planetary Scientist Jim Bell tells us how this new system will show us the Red Planet as we’ve never seen it before.
 Space is hard.
 Sample return is even harder, says Senior Editor Emily Lakdawalla.
 Bruce Betts presents Mat Kaplan with a musical Random Space Fact in this week’s What’s Up segment.

 - Mars 2020 Rover’s Mastcam-Z

 - Mars 2020 Rover Overview

 - ASU Professor Jim Bell, Mastcam-Z Principal Investigator